john4web/blog/content/posts/stream-api.md

 # Performance

 In this [article](https://entwickler.de/reader/reading/java-magazin/10.2015/63b193980dc2cbde35123730) of the magazine 'Entwickler.de', the performance of sequential and parallel streams has been tested and compared with the performance of regular for-loops.
 The finding of this article is that sequential streams are slower than for-loops, and parallel streams can indeed be faster than for-loops.
 Whether they are actually faster depends on the circumstances.
-As a rule of thumb: parallel streams are faster than sequential streams and even faster than for-loops when
+As a rule of thumb: parallel streams are faster than sequential streams and even faster than for-loops, in case
 1. the sequence is large and
 2. processing the elements is CPU-intensive and
 3. the stream operation is stateless.

 Whether the rule of thumb applies in a specific context can only be determined through benchmarking.
 Measure, don’t guess!"

 <!--